-When the Qgis2threejs exporter window opens first time, Layers panel is on the left side of the window and preview is on the right side.
+Qgis2threejs exporter window has Layers panel on the left side and preview on the right side.

 In this plugin, the word “export settings” means all configuration settings for a 3D scene, which consist of world settings, camera settings, each layer settings and so on.
-You can configure them via Scene menu and Layers panel.
+You can configure them via Scene menu, Layers panel and Export to Web dialog.

 In the Layers panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.
 To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on Properties from context menu (right click menu).

 as the currently open project file if you are working with a project file.
 When you open the exporter later,

 the export settings of the project will be restored.